hazaq/hazaq.github.io/_posts/2018-03-02-RH-Satellite-TTR.markdown

 * KATELLO: Content/LifeCycle Management
 * Candlepin: Subscription Management

-Difference between redhat satellite vs capsule is the web UI, you dont have web UI in capsule server.
+**Terminologies**
+Orginization: Organizations divide hosts into logical groups based on ownership, purpose, content, security level, and other divisions.
+Subscription manifests can be imported only into a single organization.
+Satellite will not upload a certificate that has already been uploaded into a different organization.

+Manifests: Manifest files are signed ZIP files, which provide SKU-level mapping of products, including SLA and expiration dates.
+Manifests contain information in JSON format and are fairly cryptic.
+Red Hat Enterprise Linux include the rct tool, which you use to work with manifests.

-**LifeCycle Management:** The lifecycle envirnment is a means to manage versions with in the datacenter.
+LifeCycle Management: The lifecycle envirnment is a means to manage versions with in the datacenter.
 By default all content that come in to Satellite goes into the evnirnment called 'Library' from the Library administrators can move content to other envirnments such as Dev, Testing, Prod etc
 ![LifeCycle](/assets/images/rhSat.png)

 The application life cycle is divided into life cycle environments that mimic each stage of the life cycle.
 Life cycle environments are linked in an environment path.
 You can promote content along the environment path to the next life cycle stage when required.
 ![AppLife](/assets/images/rhsatAppLife.png)

-**Content Views:** A repository (yum/Puppet) provides storage for a collection of content.
+Content Views: A repository (yum/Puppet) provides storage for a collection of content.
 You can associate a repository with specific content views.
 Content views are managed selections of content that contain one or more repositories with optional filtering.
 Published content views are used with life cycle environments.
 Content View is a new feature that comes with satellite 6, it is means for modeling content

 Composite content view: Is a combination of multiple content views.
 We can take this composite content view and promote it into over lifecycle environment

-Discovry: RH Satellite can automatically identify non provisioned host
+Discovery: RH Satellite can automatically identify non provisioned host

 Hammer: Is the cli tool to manage Red Hat Satellite 6

+Activation Key: Activation keys are preset keys used when registering the host.
+They defines life-cycle environment, host collection, organization, subscription usage limit.

+Host Groups: Defines a set of default values for a host

 **Disconnected Satellite**
 Red Hat Satellite Server can still provision systems with the latest security updates, errata, and packages.
 This is achieved by using *katello-disconnected utility* and *Synchronization host*